S&OP Vs IBP

 An effective IBP strategy can help sales and operations balance supply and demand, give human resource (HR) managers the right clues about hiring and training and provide the Chief Financial Officer (CFO) and other C-level administrators with a more comprehensive view of each department’s goals so that areas of overlap can be identified and the company can maintain a sustainable competitive advantage.
 An important goal of every IBP initiative is to help each department within the organization make informed decisions about product-market strategy, including new product introductions and capital investments”

-• Enables a well-informed and unified ecosystem (from the supplier’s supplier to the customer’s customer).
+• Makes it possible for an ecosystem to be informed and unified (from the supplier’s supplier to the customer’s customer).

-• Delivers the right product, place, time, quantity, cost, and business performance.
+• Delivers the proper product at the proper time, place, quantity, cost, and level of company performance.

 IBP Characteristics:

-• Ensure early attention to any potential gaps in business performance.
+• Ensure that any possible performance gaps in the business are promptly addressed.

 S&OP Vs. IBP